Akselera Tech

 Daily budget = Target CPA x 3 (minimum) to Target CPA x 5 (optimal)

-This ensures the algorithm has enough room per day to find conversions.
-A $50 Target CPA with a $50 daily budget means the algorithm can afford exactly one conversion per day — leaving zero room for the natural variance of auction pricing.
+This gives the algorithm room to operate.
+A $50 Target CPA with a $50 daily budget means the algorithm can afford exactly one conversion per day — leaving zero room for auction pricing variance.

 Budget Management Strategies